aabbtree77/esp32-vpn/README.md

   ```

 - ESP12 has a pathetic amount of RAM, but ESP32 is no cake either.
 Importing the font arial35 from Peter Hinch's ssd1306 lib along with freesans20
-  is OK when running the DHT measurement with the display without the networking stack.
+  is still possible when running the DHT measurement with the display without the networking stack.
 Adding the async networking and the MQTT libs exposes an
   insufficient RAM: "MemoryError: memory allocation failed, allocating 6632 bytes" (breaks at "#import gui.fonts.arial35 as arial35").

 - Despite all the amazing work by Peter Hinch, I do not recommend using displays with ESP32 and the async codes.
 GUIs and ESP32 do not go hand in hand really:
   Refresh issues, limited RAM...
 Busted/tricky async REPL printing.
 MQTT/repl is sufficient to read any complex information.
-Keep the device at "low level", use it just to build
+Keep the device at "low level",
-  the control and read/broadcast sensor measurements.
+  use it just to build the control and read/broadcast sensor measurements.
 Bail out to the PC space for everything else.

-- Reconnection after losing Wi-Fi seems to work (!), but more testing needs to be done w.r.t. very long runs (days and months).
+- Reconnection after a lost Wi-Fi seems to work, which is a huge recent progress.

-- The Mosquitto broker may need a richer security configuration, but for now it runs locally.
-One needs to keep track of the Mosquitto version change if Ubuntu gets updated.
+- One needs to track the Mosquitto version changes when Ubuntu gets updated.
 Before the summer 2022 versions 1.9.x did not require any configuration and just running "mosquitto" command would be sufficient to start the broker, now since v2.0.x one needs a minimal configuration as described above.

-- Capacitive Soil Moisture Sensor v1.2 works, but is not that great.
-The voltage/ADC value range between the dry and wet soil is too small compared to the measurement noise.
+- Capacitive Soil Moisture Sensor v1.2 works, but its voltage/ADC value range between a dry and wet soil leaves space for improvements.
-  Most of the existing solutions based on the electrical resistance are worse due to the corrosion of the electrodes. ~~It is better to make your own electrical resistance-based soil moisture sensor by sticking wires to a paper cylinder of a liquid _gypsum_ and then drying it into a solid state.~~ A cheap construction-site gypsum does not change its electrical resistivity w.r.t. an increasing soil moisture.
+  Most of the existing solutions based on the electrical resistance/impedance/resistivity are worse due to the corrosion of the electrodes. ~~It is better to make your own electrical resistance-based soil moisture sensor by sticking wires to a paper cylinder of a liquid _gypsum_ and then drying it into a solid state.~~ A cheap construction-site gypsum does not change its electrical resistivity w.r.t. an increasing soil moisture.

-- Connecting any board/PC/LAN globally seems to be nearly impossible without an additional external (3rd party) server that does a hole punching.
-What a pity that we cannot simply send a UDP packet to a MAC address and instead have to deal with so many layers of complexity.
+- The problem of global connectivity has no answers, only choices.
+What a pity that we cannot simply send a UDP packet to a MAC address and instead have to deal with so many layers of IT crapola.

 - My great respect to the MicroPython community, esp.
 Peter Hinch and Rui and Sara Santos.

-- Ditch this whole idea in favour of the ESP Rainmaker cloud?
-TBC...
+- Ditch this whole approach in favour of the ESP Rainmaker cloud?!

 ## References